opticgroup/icmesh/index.md

 ## ❓ **FAQ - Frequently Asked Questions**

 **How reliable is this?** 🔍 - As we kick off, coverage might be patchy 🌦️.
-The more repeaters we install 📡 and nodes that join the network 🌐, the stronger it gets! 🚀 Nope, this isn’t a cell phone substitute 📱❌.
+The more nodes 📡 we install, the stronger the network gets! 🚀 Nope, this isn’t a cell phone substitute 📱❌.

 **Do I need a license or tech skills?** 🧑‍🔧 - No license required 🎫❌.
 Tech know-how is a bonus but not needed to chat with neighbors 👋😊.